 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-FreshBooks pricing plans start at $17 per month and go as high as $55 per month when billed monthly, though you can save 10% by opting for an annual bill.
-Every user added after the first will cost an additional $10 per month, which can add up, though a 60% price cut for the first 6 months helps add even better value, dropping the starting price to $6.80 per month (billed monthly), or an annual bill of $122.40 per year.
+Every user added after the first will cost an additional $11 per month, which can add up, though a 70% price cut for the first 4 months makes it a better value.
+This deal drops the starting price to $6.30 per month (billed monthly), or an annual bill of $168 per year.

-But is it worth the cost?
-There are plenty of factors to consider, from which features you need to the cost of billing annually vs monthly.
-And, once you've made up your mind, you can get FreshBooks today with a 30-day free trial to try it out.
+Once you’ve made up your mind, you can get FreshBooks today with a 30-day free trial to try it out.

-FreshBooks Pricing Plans
+FreshBooks Pricing Plans Explained

 We'll take a look at each of the software's three main pricing plans, as well as a fourth, custom-priced option aimed at enterprise-level operations:

-- FreshBooks Lite Plan: From $17/month
+- FreshBooks Lite Plan: From $21 per month

-- FreshBooks Plus Plan: From $22/month
+- FreshBooks Plus Plan: From $38 per month

-- FreshBooks Premium Plan: From $55/month
+- FreshBooks Premium Plan: From $65 per month

-- FreshBooks Select Plan: Custom pricng
+- FreshBooks Select Plan: Custom pricing

-A 30-day free trial is available for all plans, though there's no permanent free version of any FreshBooks plan.
-Fortunately, there are plenty of other free accounting software options out there, so you can try before you make a big financial commitment.
+A 30-day free trial is available for all plans, though there’s no permanent free version of any FreshBooks plan.
+Fortunately, there are plenty of other free accounting software options out there, so you can try them before you make a big financial commitment.

-Additionally, there is currently a 60% off your first 6 months deal that keeps prices even lower.
+Additionally, there is currently a 70% off your first 4 months deal that keeps prices even lower.
 Read on to learn more about these pricing plans and see how much you can save.

-FreshBooks Lite Plan: From $17 per month
+FreshBooks Lite Plan: From $21 per month

 - Custom invoicing